HOST FAMILY RESPONSIBILITIES

 - Hygienic supplies (clothes, shoes, toothbrushes, etc.) to practice basic hygiene

-- All the vaccinations, immunizations, and checkups common to their region
+- All the vaccinations, immunizations, and checkups common to their regional standards

 - A clean household that does not create a health risk